Solving Superconducting Quantum Circuits in Dirac's Constraint Analysis Framework

-Recent literature have shown that the theoretical framework for the study of Superconducting Quantum Circuits, a key element in quantum information and quantum computing technology, is not on strong grounds.
-The most important question in the study is the following: in a particular SQC, which are the effective canonical degrees of freedom, that have to be quantised eventually.
-Indeed, the question is non-trivial because in the most popular Lagrangian approach, complications can arise due to the presence of constraints.
-Current works suggest that there is no unified framework for studying different types of SQCs and the mathematical tools needed varies on a case to case basis, giving rise to ambiguities in the procedure.

-In the present work we have conclusively established that the Hamiltonian framework of constraint dynamics, as formulated by Dirac, is highly appropriate to analyse Superconducting Quantum Circuits.
+{\bf{Conclusion and future outlook:}} From surveying recent literature it appears that a unified framework is required in the theoretical analysis of Superconducting Quantum Circuits, a key element in quantum information and quantum computing technology.
+Qualitatively distinct schemes are exploited for different forms of SQCs (involving sophisticated mathematical tools) that generate correct results.
+Indeed it would be desirable if a systematic and conceptually clear formalism is found that can address all types of SQCs in equal footing and yield the effective canonical degrees of freedom, that have to be quantized eventually.
+This issue is non-trivial because in the Lagrangian approach, complications can arise due to the presence of constraints. \\ In the present work we have conclusively established that the Hamiltonian framework of constraint dynamics, as formulated by Dirac, is highly appropriate to analyse Superconducting Quantum Circuits.
 Under this scheme, all types of such SQCs discussed in literature, can be addressed in a unified and unambiguous way.
-Apart from reproducing the existing results (such as canonical variables) more uniquely and with minimal computation, our results go further in revealing the symmetries of the SQCs thereby introducing more flexibility in choosing equivalent canonical degrees of freedom.
+We have considered physically realised SQCs and also SQC in a {\it{gedanken}} experiment scenario.
+Apart from reproducing the existing results (such as canonical variables and the correct Hamiltonian) with minimal computation, our results go further in revealing the symmetries of the SQCs thereby introducing more flexibility in choosing equivalent canonical degrees of freedom.
 Specifically we have discussed in detail the (conventional) inductively and capacitatively shunted SQCs and more complex arbitrary form of SQC, whose equivalent circuit needs to be achieved.
 Furthermore, from a quantum mechanics perspective, we have discussed an SQC, existing in literature, that in certain limit can represent noncommutative quantum mechanics where the coordinates do not commute.

-The claim is that given the Lagrangian for any SQC, however complicated, the method presented here, can be utilised in solving the circuit dynamics.
-On the other hand, going in the reverse direction, one can posit a Lagrangian with certain preconceived featured, solve the model in Dirac framework and subsequently visualize the corresponding SQC.